Updated: October 1, 2018

 So there is no downtime during such events which guarantees better uptime and a lot more power at one’s disposal.

-This is difficult to answer as it depends on a wide range of variableslike the volume of traffic, the scripts on the site, and its optimisation.
-However, the Cloud option is generally better because the machines are incredibly powerful and scaleable.
+This is difficult to answer as it depends on a wide range of variables like the volume of traffic, the scripts on the site, and its optimization.

 For example, if more CPU power is ever needed as a result of a sudden jump in traffic, more CPU cores can be added right away.
 Cloud Hosting is ideal for very popular sites with high levels of traffic.